 - 25-28 October in Melbourne: Victorian Arts Centre Spire will be lit up in intersex colours from the Friday 25 October through to the morning of Monday 28 October.

-- 25 October in Sydney: A community event for people with intersex variations is being organised – contact us or the AISSGA to find out more.
+- 25 October in Sydney: A community event for people with intersex variations will be held in Redfern in the evening – find out more.

 - 26 October in Brisbane: Watch the lighting of the Story Bridge in Brisbane on 26 October.

 - 28 October in Canberra: launch of a brand new publication by intersex youth.
 Come along!
-Download the publication when it’s launched, or request paper copies.
+Download the publication!

 - Pay an intersex person to come and speak at your workplace – contact us or the AISSGA for info.